Gldani prison scandal: Torture in Georgian prisons under the United National Movement

 In 2004, the pro-Western liberal autocratic United National Movement party of Mikheil Saakashvili came to power in Georgia through the Western-backed Rose Revolution.
 It started to implement liberal reforms in Georgia through authoritarian means.
 Due to mass incarceration, the prisoner numbers shot up from 6,000 in 2003 to 24,000 in 2012.
 During this time, the ill-treatment of prisoners increased, initially in police custody (police stations and temporary isolators), with the methods of ill-treatment including, among other things, beatings with fists, butts of guns and truncheons and the use of electric shocks, cigarette burns, gagging, blindfolding, burns, threats to the detainees family, "suspending a detainee from a pole between two tables," placing plastic bags over the head of a detainee, hanging of persons upside down, etc., with the severity of ill-treatment so high that it could be classified as torture.
 In 2005, it was reported that attacks and abductions were carried out on the street by plainclothes security service agents.
 In 2006, with the announcement of zero tolerance policy by Mikheil Saakashvili, and the massive surge of prisoner numbers, from 9,688 in 2005 to 21,075 in 2009, the shift of physical ill-treatment was reported from the police to the penitentiary system by 2007.
 Along with that, Georgia also saw increase in extrajudicial killings by police by 2006.
 Gldani prison No 8, Medical Establishment No 18, Ksani Prison No 15 and Kutaisi Prison No 2 were the prisons often highlighted as especially problematic.
 According to reports, "newly arriving detainees would get a "welcoming beating" after being transferred to a prison in order to intimidate them".

 Whistleblower

 The video evidence of prison torture was leaked by a former prison officer Vladimir Bedukadze, who fled to Belgium and was briefly wanted in connection with the abuse, but eventually the prosecution decided to relieve him of criminal responsibility as a result of plea bargaining deal on the grounds that Bedukadze helped to uncover "systemic crimes in the Georgian penitentiary".

+Bedukadze would later align himself with "The Centrists" a pro-Putin political party that ran pro-Kremlin advertising in the lead up to the 2016 election in Georgia.
+Bedukadze's plea bargain, and his alignment with a pro-Putin political movement, called into question his motivations for being a whistleblower.